Catallactic/catallactic-site/docs/whitepaper.md

 To estimate the **number of tokens in the exchanges** (in red) we must consider:

-- the Effective CryptoCommodity Supply profile regarding the vesting periods (in blue)
+- the CryptoCommodity Supply profile regarding the vesting periods (in blue)

 - the CryptoCommodity demand by consumers (in blue)